RReverser/serde-wasm-bindgen/README.md

 ## Why

+This library was created to address [rustwasm/wasm-bindgen#1258](https://github.com/rustwasm/wasm-bindgen/issues/1258) and provide a native Serde integration for wasm-bindgen to directly convert values between JavaScript and Rust (compiled to WebAssembly).

 The primary difference with the [built-in implementation](https://rustwasm.github.io/docs/wasm-bindgen/reference/arbitrary-data-with-serde.html) is that it leverages direct APIs for JavaScript value manipulation instead of passing data in a JSON format.
 This allows it to support more types while producing a much leaner Wasm binary.
 In particular, it saved 26.6KB when comparing size-optimised and Brotli-compressed [benchmarks](benchmarks) with a stripped debug information.

 Performance-wise the library is currently comparable with the original.
 Specific numbers vary a lot between the engines and used data types and, according to benchmarks, range from 1.6x regression in worst cases to 3.3x improvement in best cases.
 Your mileage might vary.